-I’ve had 20 years experience in IT as an investor, and would like to share with you few key points on a startup called Minute of Life.
-In our century, there are a lot of startups trying to make themselves and other people sure about their uniquness, necessity, and ability to solve all kinds of problems.
+I’ve had 20 years experience in IT as an investor and would like to share with you few key points on a startup called Minute of Life.
+In our century, there are a lot of startups trying to make themselves and other people sure about their uniqueness, necessity, and ability to solve all kinds of problems.

 And when we stop thinking about things, what happens?
 The things we make suffer.
 Look at history.
 People used to create smoke signals and talk to each other with camp fires.
 Foot messengers.
 Carrier pigeons.

 What has replaced all of this?
 Instant messaging for the most part.
 Instant messaging has a lot of pluses, no doubt about it.
 However, that shouldn’t blind us to its negative aspects.
 With instant messaging and social messaging, junk message has spawned in every corner of our lives.

 If you look at our recent history, in the period of postcards and letters, you’ll notice how people cared about them.
 People thought and tried to put everything they had on their minds on the paper.
 People cared because they knew that someone would get it later and knew that this person would be reading it intently.

 People focused because it was worth it.
 Now with instant messaging, we’ve broken all the rules of emotions.
 In addition, to this not only is the content we get junkier, but the language which is used in IM is getting worse too.
 Communication isn’t important anymore.

 I am not arguing against the importance of “fast” and “instant” messaging.
 I’m just trying to give my opinion on the side of what we’ve lost.
 I’ve seen a bunch of startups which were constantly bragging about being faster, being unique, and solving problems, but I was impressed by very few of them.
 That was until I saw Minute of Life.
 Then I decided to share with you about it.